citiususc/DepPattern/README.md

 ## HOW TO USE IN WINDOWS

 The same syntax with `deppattern.bat` command.
+You must install perl and ruby for Windows and insert the paths for the corresponding interperters in these two files: `deppattern.bat` (first line) and `deppattern.perl` (line 121)

 ## EXAMPLES